 On starting school, the regular check-ups continue as part of the school health care system.
 The check-ups at child health clinics and school health care as well as medical appointments with municipal health clinic GPs for children under the age of 18 are free of charge.

 Since 2008, the national programme ‘Lasten Kaste’ (‘Children’s Kaste’) has aimed to develop social welfare and health care services for children, adolescents and families.
 The second phase of the programme for years 2012–2015 continues this work.
 The service reform is pursued at the level of universal basic services to enable support to be offered as early as possible.
-The programme projects aim to prevent and correct problems across sector boundaries.
+The (word deleted) projects aim to prevent and correct problems across sector boundaries.
 The three strategic spearheads of the programme are:

-The information in the country profile was last updated in February 2014.
+The information in the country profile was last updated in February 2015.

-The Finnish government has agreed a ‘Youth Guarantee’, taking effect from January 2013, which will receive €60 million yearly.
-The youth guarantee will offer everyone under the age of 25, as well as recent graduates under the age of 30 an employment, a study place, a place in an on-the-job training or in a rehabilitation within three months after becoming unemployed.
+The Finnish government has agreed a ‘Youth Guarantee’, taking effect from January 2013. (part of text deleted) The youth guarantee will offer everyone under the age of 25, as well as recent graduates under the age of 30 an employment, a study place, a place in an on-the-job training or in a rehabilitation within three months after becoming unemployed.
 The intention is to ensure that young people have access to education, training and employment and to prevent them from being excluded from the society.
 The cross-administrative guarantee includes various elements: a guarantee of employment, educational guarantee, a young adults’ skills programme, a youth workshop, and outreach youth work.

-Youth councils are municipal organs which include 13 to 18 year old representatives.
+(part of text deleted) Youth councils are municipal organs which include 13 to 18 year old representatives.
 They represent local youth in municipal decision-making and promote dialogue between young people and policy-makers.
 The councils are represented at the national level by the Representatives of Finland’s Youth Councils which enables young people to be involved in the preparation of national policy-making.